Thomas-Mildner/KP-DataBinding/LectureNotes.md

 There are not only web application frameworks, there are also some desktop GUI frameworks like JavaFx and Microsofts C# WPF.
 The binding mechanism is similar over all frameworks, only the syntax will be a bit different.
 Most frameworks are developed for JavaScript and the web environment such as Angular or React.
 In this Seminar Paper there will be a special view on Vue.js.

-### Typescript
+### TypeScript

-Before we can start with the implementation of data binding a short introduction to typescript and its relevant technologies are necessary.
+Before we can start with the implementation of data binding a short introduction to TypeScript and its relevant technologies are necessary.

-Typescript is a statically typed language and will be compiled to plain JavaScript.
-Since the release of Angular 2.0 at the latest, Typescript has become well-known and popular.
-Referring to the developer survey from 2017 by StackOverflow, Typescript is the third most popular programming language among developers. ([Source](https://insights.stackoverflow.com/survey/2017))
+TypeScript is a statically typed language and will be compiled to plain JavaScript.
+Since the release of Angular 2.0 at the latest, TypeScript has become well-known and popular.
+Referring to the developer survey from 2017 by StackOverflow, TypeScript is the third most popular programming language among developers. ([Source](https://insights.stackoverflow.com/survey/2017))

-Typescript was developed because of some problems with JavaScript.
+TypeScript was developed because of some problems with JavaScript.
 JavaScript has a reputation for being difficult to maintain in large projects and not easy to reuse.
 The solution was to design a new programming language which solves the main problems of JavaScript.
-The lead Designer of Typescript is Anders Heijlsberg, who is also the Designer of C# at Microsoft.
+The lead designer of TypeScript is Anders Heijlsberg, who is also the designer of C# at Microsoft.

-Typescript is strongly typed, object orientated and a compiled language.
+TypeScript is strongly typed, object orientated and a compiled language.
 It is also a superset of JavaScript because it will be compiled to plain JavaScript.
-In other words: Typescript is plain JavaScript with some additional features.
+In other words: TypeScript is plain JavaScript with some additional features.
 This is a major advantage as a developer doesn\`t need to learn a new programming language if he/she already knows how to program JavaScript.
-Existing JavaScript code can be consumed in a Typescript project, this means that existing JavaScript frameworks, tools and libraries can be reused in a Typescript project.
-Another advantage is the fact that Typescript is portable across multiple browsers, devices and operating systems.
-Typescript runs wherever JavaScript runs.
+Existing JavaScript code can be consumed in a TypeScript project, i.e. that existing JavaScript frameworks, tools and libraries can be reused in a TypeScript project.
+Another advantage is the fact that TypeScript is portable across multiple browsers, devices and operating systems.
+TypeScript runs wherever JavaScript runs.

-Let us look at a first example of Typescript:
+Let's look at a first example of TypeScript:

 ```ts
 class Greeting {